Cruise Ship Review: The Norwegian Star

-There is also a kid’s only small pool with 2 water slides and a hot tub which is located off the back of the ship.
+There is also a kid’s only small pool with two water slides and a hot tub which is located on the back of the ship.
 And a video game arcade for kids of all ages is always open, 24 hours per day.

-The Norwegian Star has an excellent crew that are always happy and smiling.
+The Norwegian Star has an excellent crew that is always happy and smiling.
 All of the room stewards go out of their way to make passengers feel welcome on the ship.

-The layout of the ship is very nice and the main atrium is 3 floors of metal and glass.
+The layout of the ship is very nice, and the main atrium is three floors of metal and glass.
 The entertainment in the bars is very good.

 If someone wants to cruise with kids, NCL does a great job of providing entertainment and water park type slides and pools for them.